ntlinh16/fmke_populator/README.md

 IP=$((docker inspect fmke | grep IPAddress ) | grep -oP '(?<=: ").*(?=")');
 docker run --name fmke_pop -h fmke_pop fmke_pop:local fmke@$IP
 ```
 After these comments, docker `fmke_pop` will populate data to the database.
-You can check all the options in the following sections to run the population successfully.
+You can check all the options in the next Section to run the population successfully.

 In my experiences, I will first populate the databse with no prescription, and populate the database with only the prescription as follow:

 ```